mxdhavgautam/SocietyComplaintManagementSystem/README.md

 ### About
-The purpose of this project is to help manage the many complaints of a residential area or society.
-It is capable of keeping records of lodged complaints and keep track of their status, i.e., pending or resolved.
+The purpose of this project/program is to help manage the many complaints of a residential area, society or hostel accommodation.
+It is capable of keeping records of lodged complaints and keeping track of their status, i.e., pending or resolved.

 The idea for this program was inspired after seeing how in a residential area, a lot of the complaint records regarding plumbing/wood work or any such thing are maintained in a register or notebook and keeping those records up to date is a tedious and inefficient task and how that system needed a refresh.
 This program can also be directly used to upgrade and optimise the complaint registry system of our college hostels as well.